-Viral meningitis is a viral infection of the lining (meninges) covering the brain and spinal cord.
+Viral meningitis is a viral infection of the lining covering the brain and spinal cord.
 There are many types of viruses that can cause this disease.
-There were more than 450 cases of viral meningitis reported among New York City residents in 2003.
+Anyone can get viral meningitis, but it occurs most often in children.

 Symptoms generally appear within one week of exposure.
+They may include:

-Strict isolation is not necessary.
-Since most cases are due to enteroviruses that may be passed in the stool, people diagnosed with viral meningitis should be instructed to thoroughly wash their hands after using the toilet.
+There are no specific medicines used to treat viral meningitis.
+Isolation is not necessary.
+Most cases are due to viruses that pass in the stool.
+If you are diagnosed with viral meningitis, you should thoroughly wash your hands after using the toilet.